Ahmad-A0/Inversity-HotFix/server/challenge3/challenge/README.md

 5. Remove the unsafe `eval()` call.
 Remember, `eval()` is like adding a "kick me" sign to your code.
 6. Refactor the logger to be less... wobbly.
 Make it stable, secure, and jelly-proof!
 7. Ensure it still logs all the important stuff - we need to know when we're running low on gelatin, after all.
-8. Test your changes.
-If the logs come out clear and not in the shape of jelly molds, you're on the right track!

 ## Hints for the Jelly-Brained